-Hybrid limited x-ray machine operator course: a professional level limited x-ray machine operator course that uses a mix of face-to-face traditional classroom instruction along with synchronous or asynchronous distance education instruction.
-Regardless of institutional definition, the JRCERT defines a hybrid limited x-ray machine operator course as one that utilizes distance education for more than 50% of instruction and learning.
+Hybrid radiography course: a professional level radiography course that uses a mix of face-to-face traditional classroom instruction along with synchronous or asynchronous distance education instruction.
+Regardless of institutional definition, the JRCERT defines a hybrid radiography course as one that utilizes distance education for more than 50% of instruction and learning.

-Online limited x-ray machine operator course: a professional level limited x-ray machine operator course that primarily uses asynchronous distance education instruction.
+Online radiography course: a professional level radiography course that primarily uses asynchronous distance education instruction.
 Typically, the course instruction and learning is 100% delivered via the Internet.
 Often used interchangeably with Internet-based learning, web-based learning, or distance learning.